Device Plugins

 rpc GetPreferredAllocation(PreferredAllocationRequest) returns (PreferredAllocationResponse) {}

-// PreStartContainer is called, if indicated by Device Plugin during registeration phase,
+// PreStartContainer is called, if indicated by Device Plugin during registration phase,

 // before each container start.
 Device plugin can run device specific operations